Beloved Community

 I will admit honestly that the two places where I am an absolutely horribly annoying dogmatist about divestment are:

-• AI-products, such as ChatGPT and social media-based chat products - extreme environmental harm (unprecedented water use, ground water contamination, noise and air pollution, almost exclusively impacting poor communities and Black communities, and increased electric costs passed on to regular people), exploitation of children and others (“undress” features, inappropriate sexually-charged conversations, hallucinations that are not flagged as such, banking on people to accept wrong information as fact), negative impact on artists, and honest marketing about its sole purpose to help us think less as it is very strategically pushed to ‘the masses’, while those with power and social capital abstain.
+• AI-products, such as ChatGPT, Gemini, and other “assistants” and social media-based chat products - extreme environmental harm (unprecedented water use, ground water contamination, noise and air pollution, almost exclusively impacting poor communities and Black communities, and increased electric costs passed on to regular people), exploitation of children and others (“undress” features, inappropriate sexually-charged conversations, output “hallucinations” that are not flagged as such, the design is explicitly to continue to agree with the sentiments of the user to keep the user engaged, documented “psychosis” attributed to ongoing use in isolation), exploitation of workers in the Global South who are paid low wages to moderate harmful content and absorb the tedium required for “AI” to actually function, negative impact on artists, and honest marketing about its sole purpose to help us think less as it is very strategically pushed to ‘the masses’, while those with power and social capital abstain.

 For everything else, I want to invite you into the not at all perfect, and full of compromises journey we’ve been on to be intentional about how our resources shape the world we’d like to see.
 Ultimately, this process has served to help us pause, research, and consider before we spend, and in many ways to simply end up buying less.